On Cloud X 3 review: The biomechanics of a true hybrid training shoe

 Symptoms and signals

-• Medial shin pain: Tenderness along the inner shin bone after a run suggests the cushioning may not be sufficient for your running volume or biomechanics.
+- Medial shin pain: Tenderness along the inner shin bone after a run suggests the cushioning, training load, or mechanics may not be a match for your running volume.

-• Knee wobble (Valgus): If your knees cave inward during squats, the shoe’s foam may be too soft for the weight you are lifting, or the lateral support is insufficient.
+- Knee wobble (Valgus): If your knees cave inward during squats, the shoe’s foam may be compressing under your load or the lateral support may be insufficient for your anatomy and technique.

 What to do about it